-With respect to the second discrepancy, the packing list appears to satisfy the credit requirement to mention the total quantity of goods shipped in accordance with the credit and the invoice, and to also specify types of total packing of goods.
+With respect to the second discrepancy, the packing list appears to satisfy the credit requirement to specify types of total packing of goods.
 The issuing bank refusal was made on the basis that actual packing details were not mentioned in the packing list.
-However, the packing list contains a list of the goods that were loaded onto pallets together with the weights and dimensions of each pallet.
-In this case, it is clear that the pallets represent the packing method for the goods thus complying with the requirements of the credit.
+However, the packing list contains a list of the goods that were loaded onto pallets together with the weight and dimensions of each pallet.
+In this case, it is clear that the pallets represent the packing method for the goods in specifying the types of total packing of goods, thus complying with the requirements of the credit.